There’s a time and a place for explainer videos. There’s a time and a place for demos.

 Some desktop devices are huge (i.e. extended monitors) while others are smaller like laptops.
 Don’t let the uncertainty of a browser’s size dictate whether or not your buyers are going to have a sub-optimal experience.

 Media-based demos (those built with screenshots and videos) ensure your buyers have consistent experiences regardless of the browser size they’re using.

 3. Code gives a false sense of realism

 This is a big one.
 Copying the frontend of your product retains its visual styling (i.e. hover states), but this makes visitors think everything is clickable when in fact, it isn’t.
 When a user thinks something is clickable but it’s not, it creates what is called an “anti-pattern” in UX.
 Anti-patterns create frustrating experiences because reality contradicts their expectations.

 As for scrolling, this is likely the first time your buyer is interacting with your product so it’s best to control the experience to ensure they never feel “lost” in your product.
 Screenshots give you that control, so you can keep the focus on the sections and flows that matter most.
 With less distractions, buyers can stay engaged in your story and that’s what drives conversions.

-Tourial is guided, controlled, and users can’t get lost
+Media-based Interactive Demos are guided, controlled, and users can’t get lost

 Elements in Code-based demo environments seem clickable, but aren’t